 It's a potent brew, what conservatives have whipped up in this country.
-There are different kinds of conservatives: fiscal ones, religious ones, national security ones, gun-owning, game-hunting ones, rich and poor, suburban and rural, and let's not forget the racist ones, what with hate group membership going through the roof.
+There are different kinds of conservatives: fiscal, religious, national security, gun-owning, game-hunting, rich and poor, suburban and rural, and let's not forget the racists, what with hate group membership going through the roof.
 The thing they have in common is fear.
 Fear of the known unknowns and the unknown unknowns.
 Of not getting what they've got coming to them.
 Of losing what they have.
 Fear of God.
 Of dying.
 Of being made to feel inferior.

 In fairness, the Democratic party only differs from their GOP brethren by degrees.
 Both parties are self-serving and corrupt, but the Democrats are not so much dishonest and schizophrenic as they are disingenuous and hubristic.
 Democrats appeal to wealthy philanthropists, celebrities, and intellectuals with their promise that government can solve all problems if the people in charge are clever enough, and they appeal to poor people who, either out of tragedy, bad luck, lack of ability, or laziness, find themselves desperate for someone to provide those solutions.
 In what makes for a lesser degree of hypocrisy, both ends of the Democratic party's socio-economic spectrum are at least seeking the same results, usually involving a more significant role for the federal government.

-Republicans, meanwhile, appeal to the super wealthy who wish to protect and expand their holdings and power, the moderately well-off desiring fewer obstacles in their path to becoming more wealthy, and poor, morality-driven people who can't abide gay marriage, gun control, abortion rights, or the lack of prayor in school.
+Republicans, meanwhile, appeal to the super wealthy who wish to protect and expand their holdings and power; the moderately well-off desiring fewer obstacles in their path to becoming more wealthy; and poor, morality-driven people who can't abide gay marriage, gun control, abortion rights, or the lack of prayer in school.
 How these things translate into a unified front is one of the (anti?) miracles of modern politics, orchestrated by such alchemists as Karl Rove and various neo-conservative think-tankers.

 Last year the Secretary and the Chief of Staff of the Air Force resigned at the invitation of their boss, Secretary of Defense Gates.
 It was a welcome breath of fresh air to our nation's government.
 Not because these two gentlemen were bad guys.
-By all accounts, they were tremendous public servants and the events that led to their resignation—having to do with poor stewardship of our nuclear weapons inventory—were not directly their fault.
+By all accounts, they were tremendous public servants, and the events leading to their resignation—having to do with poor stewardship of our nuclear weapons inventory—were not directly their fault.
 Not their fault, but their responsibility.
-The idea of a government official, military or otherwise, even admitting mistakes were made, let alone taking responsibility for something bad that happened on his or her watch: it seemed like a desperately needed miracle.
+The idea of a government official, military or otherwise, even admitting mistakes were made, let alone taking responsibility for something bad happening on his or her watch: it seemed like a desperately needed miracle.

 Only through increased accountability from the top down and the bottom up will we reverse the trend in America toward the kind of incompetence and stupidity so brilliantly skewered in the 2006 film Idiocracy.
-The responsibility lies with our leaders, but even more crucially, it lies with each of us citizens, who must recognize that it is our contribution—both in terms of our own stupidity and that which we tolerate in others—that in the aggregate will bring our country success or tragedy in the years to come.
+The responsibility lies with our leaders, but even more crucially, it lies with each of us citizens, who must recognize it is our contribution—both in terms of our own stupidity and that which we tolerate in others—that in the aggregate will bring our country success or tragedy in the years to come.
 We made a huge step in the right direction when we elected Barack Obama to the White House, and we must not allow the partisan nitpicking and truth-twisting of tools like Rush Limbaugh and Ann Coulter to make us cynical, apathetic, scared, or divided, but we must also demand the Obama administration lives up to its promises and its promise.
 If not, we'll just be a different kind of stupid.